 If you have small children, you have small accessories.
 A LOT of them.
 Depending on where you live, that can include mittens, beanies, scarves, umbrellas, sunglasses, hats to protect from the sun, flip-flops – you name it.
 If you’re lucky, like me, you live somewhere that gets seasonable weather and calls for both cold and warm-weather accessories – double the “stuff.”

 I consider myself fairly adventurous when it comes to home improvement and DIY projects.
-I’ve tackled some pretty big projects, such as pulling out the wood spindles on our staircase bannister and replacing them with wrought iron.
+I’ve tackled some pretty big projects, such as removing the wood spindles on our staircase bannister and replacing them with wrought iron.
 I’m pretty comfortable using saws and power tools.
 I don’t even mind getting dirty, when the situation calls for it.
-But, my adventurous nature goes out the window when it comes to installing anything electrical.

 Anything that doesn’t have a home seems to wind up getting stored in the office, leading to a large accumulation of